Respecting human rights and establishing internal environments

 Percentage of female workers among hired workers

-Difference in average years of service between male and female (as of the end of March 2023)
+Difference in average years of employment between men and women (as of the end of March 2025)

 Promoting the hiring of people with disabilities